Gholam-Hossein Sa'edi: Biography

 In the 1960s freedom of expression diminished greatly in Iran.
 Sa'edi and other intellectuals protested the Ministry of Culture and Art policy of 1966 forcing all publishers to seek state permission to print literature.
 In 1968, after their protests failed, Sa'edi and other writers formed the Kanun-e Nevisandegan-e Iran ("Association of Iran Writers").
 Although censorship of some of his works continued, Sa'edi continued to publish.
 In addition to dramas, stories, novels, and screenplays, Sa'edi participated in the publication of literary magazines, scientific journals and also published fifteen translations of European psychological and medical literature.
 In 1973, Amir Kabir Publishers made Sa'edi editor of Alefba, a quarterly literary magazine.
 However, in 1974 the Pahlavi government banned the journal and SAVAK, its secret police, arrested and tortured Sa'edi.
 Already having a history of suicidal thoughts, Sa'edi's depression loomed after his release from Tehran's infamous Evin Prison nearly a year later.

 The late 1970s and early 1980s saw Sa'edi's last attempts to promote democracy in Iran.
 In 1977 he partook in the event Dah Shab-e Sher ("Ten Nights of Poetry") in Tehran organized by the Association of Iranian Writers in cooperation with the Goethe-Institut.
 The International Freedom to Publish Committee of the Association of American Publishers invited Sa'edi to New York City where he spoke and met American playwright Arthur Miller.
 After the revolution, he joined the National Democratic Front, a liberal leftist party founded (in honor of Mosaddeq) in opposition to the Islamist right wing led by Ayatollah Khomeini.

-After the foundation of the theocratic Islamic republic and the execution of his friend, the playwright Sayid Soltanpour, Sa'edi fled to France via Pakistan.
+After the foundation of the theocratic Islamic republic and the execution of his friend, the playwright Saeed Soltanpour, Sa'edi fled to France via Pakistan.
 In 1982 in Paris, he founded the Association of Iranian Writers in Exile and reestablished the journal Alefba.
 Additionally, he co-founded the exilic Anjoman-e Te'atr-e Iran ("Iranian Theater Society") and wrote two more plays, in addition to several essays.

 Although it did not halt his literary activities, the torment of exile exacerbated Sa'edi depression and alcoholism.
 In 1985, after years of heavy drinking, Sa'edi was diagnosed with cirrhosis.
 He continued to drink until admitted to St. Antoine's hospital in Paris on November 2, 1985.
 On November 23, he died with his wife and father by his side.
 Days later he was buried, with a memorial organized by the Association of Iranian Writers in Exile, at Père Lachaise Cemetery near Sadeq Hedayat's grave.